Buy Ginseng Seedlings in Arkansas

 Wild Ozark is the place to buy ginseng seedlings in Arkansas!
 First year ginseng seedlings are available spring through summer, and ship out as bare-root beginning in October.

-You can come out to the nursery to pick them up, and take a tour of the Ginseng Habitat Demonstration Garden, or you can email your order to me and pick them up at the Downtown Rogers on Saturdays.
+You can come out to the nursery to pick them up from May to October, and take a tour of the Ginseng Habitat Demonstration Garden, or you can email your order to me and pick them up at the Downtown Rogers on Saturdays.

 Bare-root seedlings will be shipped as soon as the leaves begin to die back on the plants.
 This is usually in late September.
 If you order bare-root, I’ll keep you updated on when shipping can begin so you can let me know when you’d like yours mailed, in case you’re unavailable when shipping begins.